Losant/losant-rest-python/docs/flowVersion.md

 #### Authentication
 The client must be configured with a valid api access token to call this action.
-The token must include at least one of the following scopes: all.Application, all.Organization, all.User, flowVersion.*, or flowVersion.delete.
+The token must include at least one of the following scopes: all.Application, all.Application.bounded, all.Organization, all.Organization.bounded, all.User, all.User.bounded, flowVersion.*, or flowVersion.delete.

 #### Available Parameters